Ville de Chinon Forteresse royale de ChinonVille de Chinon Forteresse royale de Chinon

 Her influence on medieval culture

-The legend of Aliénor in Touraine
+The legend of Eleanor in Touraine

-Over the centuries, popular tales have shaped the myth of Aliénor in Touraine.
-Locals still tell how the queen, from her gilded prison in Chinon, is said to have secretly encouraged troubadours to sing of courtly love.
-Tradition even credits her with introducing Loire wines to the English court, making the hillsides of Chinon shine all the way to the banks of the Thames.
+Over the centuries, popular tales have shaped the myth ofEleanor in Touraine.
+Tradition even attributes to her the introduction of Loire wines to the English court, making the hillsides of the Chinon region shine all the way to the banks of the Thames.
+After your visit to the fortress, you can also visit the cellars dug beneath the fortress(Caves M. Plouzeau).

 From Poitiers to Fontevraud